The differences between fine arts and crafts can be confusing. The lines between both of these terms have become more blurred over time.

 By clicking here, you can learn more by reading What Is The Difference Between Shape And Form In Art?.

 What Is The Difference Between Fine Arts and Visual Arts?

 Fine art is a broad term used to describe many different types of art; one of the arts under the umbrella of fine art is visual arts.
-Fine arts can include arts such as music, theatre, dance, literature, and other types of art.
-In contrast, Visual art is about only arts of a visual nature such as painting, sculpture, or film making.
+Fine arts can include music, theatre, dance, literature, and other types of art.
+In contrast, Visual art is about only arts of a visual nature, such as painting, sculpture, or filmmaking.